-• In 2007 the City Council approved changes to the residential solid waste collection fees and sanitary sewer service fees and we believe those proactive steps preclude the need for increases in those fees in 2010-11.

-Continuing with the City's preference to be proactive rather than reactive staff will be, during the next few months, bringing forward recommendations as to sanitary sewer connection fee district per acre charges and as to sanitary sewer capital charges.

-• The proposed budget reflects the carryover of cash to ensure the 2010-2011 FY budget maintains prudent general fund balances, which protect the City of West Des Moines' financial integrity.
-The total revenues are \$55,515,850 and total expenditures are \$55,486,004.
-We project that the City's General Fund balance on June 30, 2011 will be in excess of 29 percent (\$14,130,285) of annual operating expenditures which is sufficient for meeting unexpected shortfalls in revenues or demands on future fund resources.
+- In 2007 the City Council approved changes to the residential solid waste collection fees and, coupled with a new service provider contracted through the Metro Waste Authority, we believe those fees will remain adequate for 2011-12 and perhaps longer. - Sanitary sewer service fees were also revised, with annual rate adjustments starting in 2007 and we believe those proactive steps preclude the need for additional fee modifications in 2011-12. - Continuing with the City's preference to be proactive on enterprise fund revenues rather than reactive, the City Council in 2010 approved actions indexing both sanitary sewer capital charges as well as sanitary sewer connection fee district per acre charges. - The proposed budget reflects the carryover of cash to ensure the 2011-2012 FY budget maintains prudent general fund balances, which protect the City of West Des Moines' financial integrity.
+The total revenues are \$56,139,295 and total expenditures are \$56,120,918.
+We project that the City's General Fund composite balance on June 30, 2012 will be in excess of 31 percent (\$15,508,214) of annual operating expenditures which is sufficient for meeting unexpected shortfalls in revenues or demands on future fund resources.

-Outlook for 2011-12 FY and Beyond
+Outlook for 2012-13 FY and Beyond

 Given the slowdown in the economy, we have spent considerable time projecting revenues and expenditures to ensure adequate funding of services will be available in the following budget cycles.
 The starting point for all projections is to deliver the same high-level of service to our community, use very conservative revenue assumptions, leave the tax rate unchanged and maintain adequate staffing levels.
 As fiscal variables become clear, we will continue to monitor the next two budget cycles.
 Examples of variables we are most concerned with include the pronounced slowdown of private taxable development, the anemic sub-1% earnings rate on our investments, the substantial increases of mandated pension contributions, and the likely return to annual reductions in the residential rollback.
+Also, we will have to closely monitor proposals by the Governor and numerous members of the Legislature to rollback commercial property valuations which could have a dramatic effect on property tax revenues.